rashmithachamikara/rashmithachamikara/README.md

 - 👋 Hi, I’m @rashmithachamikara
-- 🎮 I love game development
+- 🎮 Love game development
-- 🌐 I’m interested in Web development
+- 🌐 Interested in Web development
-- 🌱 I’m currently learning and working with C#, .NET, JS, Node, React, Next.js, jQuery, Java, Spring Boot, PHP, Laravel, and Python
+- 🌱 Currently learning and working with C#, .NET, JS, Node, React, Next.js, jQuery, Java, Spring Boot, PHP, Laravel, and Python
 - ⚙️ Doing robotics with C++, Arduino, and ESP32
 - 🎮 Unity and GMS2 for game development
 <!-- - 💞️ I’m looking to collaborate on  ...